Journeys into Film presents a rousing and reflective programme of short films made by filmmakers with refugee heritage.

-A fantastic range of submissions was offered to the programme, and we have selected 6 films that offer both artistic intrigue and an injection of the reality of displacement and seeking refuge.
-This selection of contemporary short films looks to collective experiences of displacement: focusing on the stories of the sounds, languages, histories, and memories which shape our relationship to space and identity.
+A fantastic programme of five specially selected films that offer both artistic intrigue and an injection of the reality of displacement and seeking refuge.
+This selection of contemporary short films looks to collective experiences of displacement, focusing on the stories of the sounds, languages, histories and memories that shape our relationship to space and identity.

 The Little Whale on the Beach

 Duration: 8 mins | Country: UK | Rating: